egbuck/ormm/README.rst

 -----
 The `mathprog` subpackage currently has 4 problem classes, as well as functions for printing the solution of a solved concrete model and for returning a pandas dataframe containing information for sensitivity analysis.
-The four problem classes are:
+The four problem classes are

 1. Resource Allocation: Optimize using scarce resources for valued activities.

 .. code:: python

    from ormm.mathprog import resource_allocation
+   model = resource_allocation()

 2. Blending Problem: Optimize the mixing of ingredients to satisfy requirements while minimizing cost.